Pure Therapeutic Spike Lavender essential oil

 Therapeutic Properties : analgesic, anticonvulsant, antiphlogistic, antirheumatic, antiseptic, antispasmodic, antiviral, bactericide, carminative, cholagogue, decongestant, deodorant, diuretic, emmenagogue, fungicide, hypotensive, nervine, restorative, sedative, sudorific, vulnerary (Battaglia, 2003).
 Please refer to the Glossary for terms which may be new to you.

 Uses / Benefits : Most commonly used for relaxation and skin healing.
 Helpful for respiratory infections, muscle and joint pain, insomnia, nervous tension, skin conditions (stretch marks, scarring, psoriasis, eczema, cellulite, acne), insect bites, burns, sunburn, digestive complaints related to stress.
-Helps reduce high blood pressure.
 Spike Lavender essential oil is a powerful detoxifying agent and can be used on snake bites to immediately neutralize the venom.
+Makes a great addition to first aid kit for campers.
 Combined with Peppermint essential oil, Spike Lavender oil is used for treating headaches.
 Combined with Rosemary oil, it is highly effective for treating arthritic pain and inflammation.
 In a blend with Sage essential oil it can be used to alleviate menstrual irregularity or discomfort.

-Modes of Administration : Topical : massage, compress, skin care.
-Inhalation: direct inhalation, diffuser, oil vaporizer.
+Modes of Administration : Topical : massage, compress, creams, lotions, balms for skin care Inhalation: direct inhalation, diffuser, nasal inhaler

 Fragrant influences: Improves concentration and mental clarity, calming, balancing (both physically and emotionally).
 Spike Lavender essential oil is calming in small amounts and will stimulate the nervous system in higher concentrations.